 Holding Space In Our Journals

-Holding space required that I create an environment that allowed for them to know and feel that they were on safe and sacred ground.
+Holding space required that I create an environment that allowed them to know and feel that they were on safe and sacred ground.
 The 60-minute session was an offering of sorts where the freedom to express their deepest thoughts and feelings was encouraged.
-It was a space where a person’s value was acknowledged, their strengths highlighted and judgment ceased to exist.
-This space was where sadness and anger could be verbalized and triumphs and newly achieved insights were celebrated.
+It was a space where a person’s value was acknowledged, their strengths highlighted, and judgment ceased to exist.
+This space was where sadness and anger could be verbalized, and triumphs and newly achieved insights were celebrated.